aselshall/eds/L/L1/installing_python.md

 - use Miniconda to install JupyterLab
 - create a JupyterLab shortcut

-## Installing Python and JupyterLab
+## Installing Python and JupyterLab with Miniconda

 ### 1. Install Python with Miniconda